kovalenkong/yandex-dictionary/README.md

 # yandex-dictionary
-This library makes it easy to work with the [yandex-dictionary API](https://yandex.ru/dev/dictionary/).
+Python library to work with the [yandex-dictionary API](https://yandex.ru/dev/dictionary/).

 ## Installation